 Throughout her tenure on the committee, she has been a champion on issues of importance to small businesses.
 Following Hurricane Katrina, Velázquez took the lead in working to ensure small business owners received the disaster assistance they had been promised.
 She requested several GAO investigations into SBA’s response, invited small business owners from the Gulf Coast to testify in front of the committee on their personal situations, and released several reports on the progress of the disaster loan program following Katrina.
 These investigations led to the comprenhensive reform of the SBA's disaster programs.

 Representative Velázquez has worked to expand opportunities for women and minority business owners.
 She created the women’s procurement program, which was signed into law in 2001, that would help female entrepreneurs to receive more contracting opportunities.

-Although her work on the Small Business Committee and the House Financial Services Committee keeps her busy, Ranking Member Velázquez can often be found close to home, working for the residents of New York's 7th District.
+Although her work on the Small Business Committee and the House Financial Services Committee keeps her busy, Chairwoman Velázquez can often be found close to home, working for the residents of New York's 7th District.
 Her district encompasses parts of Brooklyn, Queens, and the Lower East Side of Manhattan in New York City, making it one of the most diverse districts in the nation.